hortonworks/cloudbreak/authorization-common/README.md

 Where:

-- `T` should contain a valid field path defined by `CheckPermissionByRequestProperty.path`,
+1. `T` should contain a valid field path defined by `CheckPermissionByRequestProperty.path`,
-- the field can be `null` based on `CheckPermissionByRequestProperty.skipOnNull`,
+2. the field can be `null` based on `CheckPermissionByRequestProperty.skipOnNull`,
-- the field will be handled as crn, name, crn list or name list based on `CheckPermissionByRequestProperty.type`
+3. the field will be handled as crn, name, crn list or name list based on `CheckPermissionByRequestProperty.type`

+Additional interface implementation needed based on `CheckPermissionByRequestProperty.type`:
+- crn: `AuthorizationEnvironmentCrnProvider` if hierarchical authorization is needed for resource type
+- name: `AuthorizationResourceCrnProvider` is needed always and `AuthorizationEnvironmentCrnProvider` if hierarchical authorization is needed for resource type
+- crn list: `AuthorizationEnvironmentCrnListProvider` if hierarchical authorization is needed for resource type
+- name list: `AuthorizationResourceCrnListProvider` is needed always and `AuthorizationEnvironmentCrnListProvider` if hierarchical authorization is needed for resource type

 ### List filtering